Oh My God (Adele song): Commercial performance

 "Oh My God" debuted at number two on the UK Singles Chart issued for 26 November 2021, on which Adele also placed "Easy on Me" at number one and "I Drink Wine" at number four.
-"Oh My God" received a Gold certification from the British Phonographic Industry.
-The song peaked at number five on the US Billboard Hot 100, becoming her eighth top-10 on the chart, and the Recording Industry Association of America certified it Platinum.
+"Oh My God" received a Platinum certification in the United Kingdom from the British Phonographic Industry in September 2023, denoting 600,000 units moved.
+The song peaked at number five on the US Billboard Hot 100, becoming her eighth top-10 on the chart, and the Recording Industry Association of America certified it Platinum in the US on June 29, 2022.
 It reached number eight on the Canadian Hot 100.

-In Australia, "Oh My God" charted at number six and the Australian Recording Industry Association certified it Platinum.
-The song debuted at number four in New Zealand, and received a Gold certification from Recorded Music NZ.
-Elsewhere, it peaked within the top five, at number one in Israel, Mexico number two in Belgium, Sweden, number three on the Billboard Global 200, in Ireland, Lithuania, number four in Iceland, and number five in the Czech Republic, Croatia.
-"Oh My God" earned a Gold certification in France, Italy, Portugal, and Switzerland.
+In Australia, "Oh My God" charted at number six and the Australian Recording Industry Association certified it Platinum in 2022.
+In New Zealand, the song debuted at number four and received a Gold certification from Recorded Music NZ on 7 February 2022.
+Elsewhere, it peaked within the top five, at number one in Israel and Mexico, number two in Belgium and Sweden, number three on the Billboard Global 200, in Ireland, and Lithuania, number four in Iceland, and number five in the Czech Republic and Croatia.
+"Oh My God" further earned Gold certifications in France, Italy, Portugal, and Switzerland.

 Music video

-Sam Brown directed the music video for "Oh My God", which was shot on 15 October 2021.
-Adele shared a teaser of it on her Twitter account on 6 January 2022, and it premiered on YouTube on 12 January.
+Sam Brown, who had previously directed the music video for "Rolling in the Deep", also directed the one for "Oh My God", which was shot on 14 October 2021.
+Adele shared a teaser of it on her Twitter account on 6 January 2022, and the video premiered on YouTube on 12 January.
 The black and white video features various versions of Adele performing the song in a room filled with wooden chairs, accompanied by backup dancers.
 In it, Adele successively wears three custom outfits by Harris Reed, Louis Vuitton, a scarlet red satin corset designed by Vivienne Westwood, and a Cartier diamond necklace.
 The latter half of the video features religious imagery, and Adele in a Louis Vuitton outfit designed by Nicolas Ghesquière, integrating a golden brocade dress, a short white cape, and black leather opera gloves, surrounded by a halo of light.

 The video received positive reviews from critics.
 Elle's Erica Gonzales viewed it as "a gorgeous visual display" and complimented Adele's fashion choices in it: "Adele is clearly the star, dressed in elegant gowns (including a custom Vivienne Westwood number) and perfectly-styled updos."
 Bria McNeal of Nylon thought the visuals were "stunning" and marked the beginning of a more vulnerable era for Adele, taking its viewers on "a winding journey".
 Writing for Billboard, Gil Kaufman described the video as dramatic and thought Adele portrayed a character reminiscent of Eve.
 It was nominated for the MTV Video Music Award for Best Art Direction at the 2022 ceremony.